jkoseki/CrypToth/README.md

 _cosmdanalyzer_ can generate hotspot files showing hotspot position and amino acids contacting hotspots based on the maxPMAP_2am9_probe ID_nVH.dx obtained from each MSMD simulations with the probe (probe ID is A00, A01, A20, A37, B71 and E20, respectively).
 A setting file (setting.toml) is necessary to execute cosmdanalyzer.
 Example of setting.toml is available in this page.
 Then the setting.toml file is stored into cosmdanalyzer directory.

+**Running cosmdanalyzer** <br>
+You can execute exprorer_msmd as below.

+**$ cd ../cosmdanalyzer**

+**$ python cosmdanalyzer.py -s setting.toml ../output/ ../2am9/ -v**

+After execution of cosmdanalyzer, spot_probe.toml file and A00, A01, A20, A37, B71 and E20 directories are generated in the “output” directory.
+The correspondence between spots and probes is described in the spot_probe.toml file.
+In the A00 directory, A00_out.pdb file and spots directory are generated.
+A00_out.pdb is a file that shows the location of the hotspot in the protein structure in final frame of the MSMD simulation with the probe.
+In the spots directory, spot PDB files (spots1.pdb, spots2.pdb, …) show atoms of amino acids contacting to each hotspot.
+The structures of proteins in the final frame of MSMD simulation do not differ greatly among probes, so the A00 spots data is used as input data of DAIS analysis.

+#### 2.1    Ranking of hotspots for detection of Crypitc site